gruntjs/grunt-docs/Configuring-tasks.md

 // This will return files in alphabetical order:
 {src: ['foo/*.js']}
-// But this will return zed.js first, followed by all other files (in order):
+// This will return zed.js first, followed by all other files (in alpha order):
 {src: ['foo/zed.js', 'foo/*.js']}

 // This will return all files in alphabetical order, except for zed.js: